LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 the report, the directory where the report is to be saved, and the report title (see the script man page or type `logtalk_allure_report -h`).
 The script also supports saving the history of past test runs.
-In this case, a persistant location for both the results and report directories must be used.
+In this case, a persistent location for both the results and report directories must be used.

 It's also possible to use the script just to collect the xUnit report files generated by `lgtunit` and delegate the actual generation of the report to